 In 2013, the European Cyclists' Federation ranked the Netherlands and Denmark as the most bike-friendly countries in Europe.

-A survey in December 2014 concluded that for the first time there were more atheists (25%) than theists (17%) in the Netherlands.
+In December 2014, a survey concluded that for the first time, there were more atheists (25%) than theists (17%) in the Netherlands.
+The remaining population identified as agnostic (31%) or ietsistic (27%).

-A 2015 survey found that Protestants outnumbered Catholics.
+A 2015 survey found that Protestants outnumbered Catholics in the Netherlands.

-According to Dutch Central Statistics Bureau, in 2015, 28 per cent of the Dutch population had a spendable income above 45,000 euros.
+According to Dutch Central Statistics Bureau, in 2015, 28 per cent of the Dutch population had a spendable income above 45,000 euros (which does not include spending on health care or education).

-In 2016, the Netherlands maintained its position at the top of the annual Euro Health Consumer Index (EHCI), scoring 916 of a maximum 1,000 points.
+In 2016, the Netherlands maintained its top position in the annual Euro Health Consumer Index (EHCI), scoring 916 out of 1,000 points.
+The EHCI compares healthcare systems in Europe.

 In 2016, the Netherlands was ranked 2nd in the Global Enabling Trade Report.